khuedoan/homelab/docs/tutorials/add-or-remove-nodes.md

 ## Add new nodes

+!!! tip

-> You can add multiple nodes at the same time
+    You can add multiple nodes at the same time

 Add its details to the inventory **at the end of the group** (masters or workers):